Last Updated on May 5, 2020 by hungryoungwoman

 Indian food uses a lot of spices and ingredients that have known to be good for the body and soul.
-This Methi Chicken recipe is one of our most prepared dishes at home and it is very easy to make.
+This Methi Chicken recipe step by step is one of our most prepared dishes at home and it is very easy to make.

 Methi or fenugreek has health benefits for diabetic patients, manages heartburn, and is especially good for breastfeeding mothers.
 I’ve added the leaves here in a creamy gravy with chicken and it is one of my husband’s favorite dishes.